gianni-blaising/gianni-blaising.github.io/_pages/about.md

 > **My Goal:** To analyze the Brunn-Minkowski inequality as the pivotal interface between convex geometry and functional analysis, establishing the theoretical framework required for high-dimensional probability.

-I have structured my work into four distinct phases, moving from fundamental tools to advanced applications.
+I have organized my **learning path** into four phases, documenting my progression from fundamental tools to advanced applications.
 <br>

 ## Phase 1: Foundations & "Crash Course"